 Highlights Of Our Cooking Class in Phnom Penh

 Making Fish Amok – The Traditional Way

-The traditional preparation of Amok is by mortar and pestle.
-That means, you grind most of the ingredients by hand.
-This is hard work and much more difficult than it looks.
+The traditional preparation of fish amok is by mortar and pestle.
+That means you grind most of the ingredients by hand, and it is much more involved than it may seem.

-In a mortar, we added the sliced chilies, shallots, peanuts, sugar and salt and some additional seasoning.
+In a mortar, we added sliced chilies, shallots, peanuts, sugar, and salt and then pounded them with a pestle.

-Check Ktis is a delicious banana dessert made warm with tapioca, gelatin and coconut milk.
-We sliced the bananas and cooked them in a deep pan with water, tapioca, coconut milk, sugar and salt.
+Chek Ktis is a delicious banana dessert made warm with tapioca, gelatin, and coconut milk.

 To make this dessert, we used Palm Sugar, a natural sugar popular in Southeast Asia cooking.